big-data-lab-team/MCA-libmath/README.md

 # libmath Monte-Carlo Arithmetic model
-Evaluating the pipeline stability by applying noise to mathematical functions using the library call interposition technique.
+We are evaluating the pipeline stability by applying noise to mathematical functions using the library call interposition technique.
+This project aims to study whether the MCA method is truly a good perturbation model for evaluating pipeline stability across the operating systems.

 ## Usage example